aldoramezzana/Luiss_Audience_Decode_319201/README.md

 5) Dimensionally reduction unsing PCA
 6) Clustering users with KMeans to uncover distinct profiles

-Key Finding
+Results

+The clustering analysis revealed four distinct user profiles, primarily differentiated by engagement intensity and rating behavior:

+- Low-activity users with few ratings and lower average scores
+- Moderate users with balanced engagement and stable ratings
+- Highly engaged users who rate many movies and show consistent preferences
+- Extreme users characterized by very high activity and a wide rating range

+A PCA projection of the clustered users highlights clear structural differences between these groups.

+Conclusions

-The results show that engagement level is the main factor distinguishing users.
+The analysis shows that user engagement level is the dominant factor shaping audience structure.
-Several cluser emerge, ranging from occasional viewers to highly engaged power users, each with different rating habits and interaction patterns.
-These cluster provide a meaningful way to segment users and better understand how different types of audience consume movies.
+Users who interact more frequently with the platform tend to display more stable and expressive rating behavior, while low-activity users exhibit higher variability.

+This unsupervised segmentation provides a meaningful abstraction of audience behavior that can be leveraged for personalization and strategic decision-making.

-Limitations and future work
+Limitations and Future Work

 This analysis is based on a limited set of user-level features and on KMeans, which assumes spherical clusters and may not capture more complex structures in